awk Programs

 subsequent output is appended to the file

-(see section Redirecting Output of print
+(see section Redirecting Output of print and printf).

 This allows us to easily mix program text and explanatory prose for the same